In a move that could be of detriment to the smaller players in the data center market, four tech giants have signed a cooperation agreement.

 "Keppel Data Centers is pleased to support the data center growth requirements of international as well as local Chinese enterprises with this strategic collaboration,” says Keppel Data Centers CEO Wong Wai Meng.

 “As one of Huawei Cloud's DC solutions provider of choice, we look forward to contributing to the collaboration with Keppel Data Centers' experience in providing robust and reliable data center solutions.
 Together with our partners, we can help businesses fully realise their digital potential."

 Huawei Enterprise Business Group for the Southern Pacific president Zhou Danjin says the company is looking to pursue ‘green' data center technologies.

 "Huawei signed a cooperation agreement on green data center technology development with Keppel Data Centers last year,” says Danjin.

 “Together with our partners Keppel Data Centers, Cloud Engine, and Xiangjiang Technology, Huawei hopes to continue to help Keppel Data Centers to enhance the global data center landscape, reduce operating expenditure, improve operational efficiency, and promote the common development of all parties through continuously innovative data center solutions and global service networks."

 Xiangjiang executive vice president Wang Zhiyuan says the company is looking forward to what the future holds.

-"Since the establishment of Xiangjiang Science & Technology about 20 years ago, we have become a network and application service provider alongside the rapid development of China's information industry,” says Zhiyuan.
+"Since the establishment of Xiangjiang Science - Technology about 20 years ago, we have become a network and application service provider alongside the rapid development of China's information industry,” says Zhiyuan.

 “We provide products and services to China Telecom, China Mobile, China Unicom and other well-known enterprise customers and governments.
-We look forward to contributing to the cooperation and providing our expertise in data centre solutions and systems integration."
+We look forward to contributing to the cooperation and providing our expertise in data center solutions and systems integration."